Title: Trying Out Life

 "And does Ellie Nash have anything to do with this?"

-Jimmy looked over at his dad.
+Jimmy looked over at his father.
 Mr. Brooks was slightly smiling.
 "I don't know.
 She's great and has been exactly the person I need in my life right now.
 But I don't know how fair that is to her.
 Plus, there's Hazel, and she's been right beside me the whole time.
 I don't know if I could have been that strong had the tables been turned.
 I don't want to hurt her after all she's been for me."

 "Yeah, that must be a tough decision for you, Jim."